trevrosen/git-grabber/README.md

 	* `github_user_controller.go` - an example of dividing up the `controllers` package into handlers corresponding to groups of routes

 * **db**
-	* `db.go` - interface and concrete types and connection establishment
+	* `db.go` - interface and concrete type declarations and connection establishment
 	* `github_user.go` - an example of dividing up the `db` package into type-specific files

 * **middleware**